 Making ends meet during retirement can be a challenge.
 But there are many ways to reduce your expenses without sacrificing your quality of life.

 Once you stop working, it can be difficult to generate extra income.
 If you can reduce your spending, however, you won’t need to withdraw as much money from retirement funds.

-That helps make sure you aren’t forced to alter your lifestyle to pay bills — not to mention lessen the chances of outliving your retirement savings.
+That helps make sure you aren’t forced to alter your lifestyle to pay bills — not to mention lessening the chances of outliving your retirement savings.

 What follows are some atypical ways to lower your expenses in retirement.